Publication Ethics and Integrity

 The editorial board carefully evaluates all reports of conflicts of interest and takes necessary actions to manage arising situations.
 Failure to disclose a conflict of interest may result in the revision or retraction of the article.

-10 Policy on Preprints, Postprints, and Public Dissemination
+10 Public Dissemination Policy on Preprints, Postprints, and Published Versions

-• Monitoring: The journal monitors compliance with this policy and takes appropriate actions if violations are detected, including potential sanctions on future submissions.
+The journal monitors compliance with this policy and takes appropriate actions if violations are detected.
+In cases of non-compliance, the journal reserves the right to impose sanctions, including refusal of future submissions.

 11 Ethical Guidelines for Human and Animal Research